-E85 is a blend of 85% ethanol alcohol and 15% gasoline (though during winter months, the percentage of gasoline may be increased to as much as 30% for easier cold weather starting).
+E85 is a blend of up to 85% ethanol alcohol and 15% gasoline (though during winter months, the percentage of gasoline may be increased to as much as 30% for easier cold weather starting).
 The alcohol in E85 is ethanol, the same kind of alcohol that is used in Vodka and other alcoholic beverages.

-E85 is a high octane fuel with an octane rating that can vary from 100 to 105 depending on the amount of gasoline in the blend, which can vary from 15 to as much as 30 percent depending on the season.
+E85 is a high octane fuel with an octane rating that can vary from 100 to 105 depending on the amount of gasoline in the blend, which can vary from 15 to as much as 30 percent or more depending on the season.
 More gasoline is typically added to the blend during cold weather to improve cold starting.

 Ethanol is made primarily from corn, but it can also be made from a variety of starchy or sugary crops including potatoes, sugar cane and beets.
 In fact, ethanol can be made from anything that contains fermentable sugar, including organic garbage.
 Gasoline is added to E85 to improve its cold start characteristics and to denature the fuel so it cannot be consumed.

 The Renewable Fuel Standard (RFS), which Congress passed in 2005, requires the use of biofuels (such as ethanol) in the U.S. fuel supply.
 The EPA determines how much ethanol must be blended into gasoline to meet the mandate.
 Since 2009, most gasoline in the U.S. has contained 10 percent ethanol.